 Rain Sultanov’s project “Blue Whale” is a union of musicians to make their important contribution to the preservation of Nature, its pristine beauty, greenery and living creatures, which are priceless for all of us.
 This is the message - this is an appeal through music to each of us, a request that a reverent attitude towards the World will keep us safe.
 What a pity that species of flora and fauna are disappearing, what a pity that the World is changing...

-East and West, fiery expression and a cooling gust of musical winds - this is what the outstanding Azerbaijani saxophonist Rain Sultanov proposes to unite.
-Rain is already famous with his original projects such as saxophone with organ music, world jazz with classical music and all of them have become memorable.
+East and West, fiery expression and a cooling gust of musical winds are demonstrated by the outstanding Azerbaijani saxophonist Rain Sultanov.
+He is already known for his original projects such as "Inspired by Nature", "Cycle", "Influence".

-The best jazz musicians will gather around him in various Churches to show the highest level of music and for the audience to discover new forms of music.
+The “Blue Whale” project brings together famous musicians from Norway and Azerbaijan.
+The best jazz musicians will gather around Rain Sultanov to show the highest level of music and give the public the opportunity to discover its new forms.